Tech topics

 Legal teams need to regularly monitor and continuously track compliance with legal hold obligations.
 As part of this process, periodic reminders are distributed to custodians, so they know what data is still subject to the hold and to ensure that data remains unaltered, disregarded, or destroyed.
 Ongoing monitoring helps address issues promptly and ensures that the necessary information remains protected.

-Once the matter or case is completed, the legal hold is released.
+Once the matter or case is completed, the litigation hold is released.
 This allows the organization to resume managing data in accordance with company retention policies.

 When performed manually, legal hold processes are highly inefficient and error-prone and can increase the risk of evidence spoliation.
 Organizations relying on spreadsheets, email, and manual tracking often face compliance difficulties.
 Manual data entry becomes increasingly challenging to manage and maintain accurately.
 Also, organizations must continuously monitor employment changes, transfers, and departures, updating litigation hold records accordingly.
 Organizations with high employee turnover or complex organizational structures find this process unduly burdensome and rife with risk.